TrisPatt/heritage-housing-predictive-analytics/README.md

 * As the client, I want to be informed about the sources of data used, so that I can trust the integrity of the analysis.
 ---

-**Epic 2: Data Visualization, Cleaning, and Preparation**<br>
+**Epic 2: Data Visualisation, Cleaning, and Preparation**<br>
-Description: Analyse, visualize, and prepare the dataset to extract meaningful insights and ensure it is ready for modeling.
+Description: Analyse, visualise, and prepare the dataset to extract meaningful insights and ensure it is ready for modeling.

 **User Stories:**<br>

 Data Practitioner’s Perspective:<br>
 * As a data practitioner, I want to clean the dataset by handling missing values and outliers, so that the analysis and model training are not biased.
 * As a data practitioner, I want to encode categorical variables, so that they can be used effectively in the regression model.
-* As a data practitioner, I want to create visualizations (e.g., scatterplots, heatmaps, boxplots) of correlated variables against sale price, so that the client can understand the relationships between house attributes and sale price.*(Business requirement 1)*
+* As a data practitioner, I want to create visualisations (e.g., scatterplots, heatmaps, boxplots) of correlated variables against sale price, so that the client can understand the relationships between house attributes and sale price.*(Business requirement 1)*
 * As a data practitioner, I want to compute correlation coefficients (Pearson, Spearman) and PPS scores, so that I can identify the most relevant variables for sale price prediction.*(Business Requirement 1)*
 * As a data practitioner, I want to perform feature engineering on the required features to enhance the quality and predictive power of the dataset, ensuring the model is optimally prepared for training.

 Client’s Perspective:<br>
-* As a user, I want to see clear visualizations of the relationships between house attributes and sale price, so that I can understand the factors driving property values *(Business requirement 1)*.
+* As a user, I want to see clear visualisations of the relationships between house attributes and sale price, so that I can understand the factors driving property values *(Business requirement 1)*.
 * As a user, I want the dataset to be properly cleaned and prepared, so that the predictions I receive are reliable.
 * As a user, I want to know which variables are most important for sale price predictions, so that I can make informed decisions about property improvements.*(Business requiremnt 1)*
 ---